-Knowing what kind of bees or wasps you have in the ground may be the first step to the problem (wasp id).
-Very seldom do honeybees build nests in ground, unless in a rock like cave, against a bank or in a structure that's in the ground.
-Yellow jacket that look like bees are much more common types of ground bees.
-Bumblebees also can nest in low structures or in the ground.
-For basic identification visit the bee id guide.
-The best time to observe ground bees is typically between 10 am and 3 pm when it's not raining and it's not extremely windy.
+Yellow jackets are common for building ground hives.
+Yellow jackets look similar to honeybees.
+They are sometimes called meat bees, or sweet bees because they eat meets & sugars.
+Knowing what kind of wasp or bee you have in the ground may be the first step to the problem.
+Honeybees dont usually build nests in ground unless the area is against a bank, rock, or structure in the ground.
+Bumblebees may also nest in low structures, or in the ground.
+The best time to observe ground bees is typically between 10 am and 3 pm when it's not raining.